 Best Italian Restaurants in Beverly Hills

 A family run restaurant since 1989, Da Pasquale Trattoria is a classic Italian restaurant that stays true to the recipes from the southern Italian region.
-Enjoy dishes such as handmade Gnocchi alla Sorrentina with smoked mozzarella and basil in a tomato sauce, Zuppa di Pesce, a seafood soup with clams, mussels, shrimp, calamari and fish cooked in a fish broth with tomatoes and hot peppers, or go for a more hands-on approach and order the Margherita pizza topped with fresh buffalo mozzarella from Italy.
+Enjoy dishes such as handmade gnocchi alla sorrentina with smoked mozzarella and basil in a tomato sauce, zuppa di pesce, a seafood soup with clams, mussels, shrimp, calamari and fish cooked in a fish broth with tomatoes and hot peppers, or go for a more hands-on approach and order the margherita pizza topped with fresh buffalo mozzarella imported from Italy.MAKE RESERVATION

 Born in Seravezza, Italy and raised in Tuscany, Edoardo Baldi credits his passion and skill for making Italian dishes to his mother and grandmother.
 The menu at e.baldi is made up of dishes that remind Chef Baldi of different parts of his life.
 Flavors at this restaurant tend to be restrained with a minimal use of heavy sauces and seasonings.
 Instead, expect subtlety flavored sauces on pastas and other main courses, such as veal tortellini in a veal broth, potato gnocchi with cherry tomatoes and Maine lobster or Napoletana pizza showered with oregano, capers and anchovies, all presented in a sleek, modern decor.
 At night, expect flickering candle lights to accentuate the romantic mood.MAKE RESERVATION